danielwestendorf/ranger-danger-api/README.md

-# Cat API Boilerplate Boilerplate
+# Ranger Danger API Boilerplate Boilerplate

-Cat API Boilerplate Boilerplate is the fastest way to start developing a Cat API project.
-Leverage years of experience with a Cat API in seconds flat with Cat API Boilerplate.
+Ranger Danger API Boilerplate Boilerplate is the fastest way to start developing a Ranger Danger API project.
+Leverage years of experience with a Ranger Danger API in seconds flat with Ranger Danger API Boilerplate.

 ## How to Contribute